Supporting Social-Emotional Behavioral Health (SEBH)

-Grant Wood AEA provides a variety of supports for districts and schools in the area of Multi-Tiered System of Supports (MTSS) for Behavior.
+Grant Wood AEA provides a variety of services, supports and professional learning opportunities for districts and schools to address social, emotional, behavioral health (SEBH) within a Multi-Tiered System of Supports (MTSS).
 AEA building-based personnel including school psychologists, social workers, and special education consultants provide on-going, regular support to schools.
-Personnel from the SEBH teams also provide additional support to AEA building-based staff, districts, and schools as needed.
+Additionally, GWAEA has SEBH teams that can provide additional support including SEBH specific coaching and consultation for administrators, educators and district leadership teams.

-Learn More About Four of Grant Wood AEA's SEBH Support Programs
+Learn More About Grant Wood AEA's SEBH Frameworks of Support

-Grant Wood AEA staff are collaborating with several district and building leaders to install the Interconnected System Framework (ISF) in key buildings in the AEA service area.
-ISF is a structure and process to integrate Positive Behavioral Interventions and Supports (PBIS) and School Mental Health (SMH) within school systems that addresses the limitations of both PBIS and SMH by:
+Currently, Grant Wood AEA staff are collaborating with several district and building leaders to install the Interconnected System Framework (ISF) in key buildings in the AEA service area.
+ISF is a structure and process to integrate Positive Behavioral Interventions and Supports (PBIS) and School Mental Health (SMH) supports within school systems.
+ISF enhances PBIS by: